vitiral/artifact/README.md

 ## Installation

-There are currently two installation options: downloading a cross-linux musl binary or installing through Cargo.
+There are currently two installation options: downloading a cross-linux binary or installing through Cargo.

 ### Linux Binary
-Download [this file](https://github.com/vitiral/rsk/raw/master/target/x86_64-unknown-linux-musl/release/rsk) and put it's directory in your PATH variable.
+Download [this file](https://github.com/vitiral/rsk/raw/master/target/x86_64-unknown-linux-musl/release/rsk) `chmod a+x` it, and put it in a directory on your `$PATH`

 **OR follow these directions**

-Run this in the terminal to download the **rsk** binary in `~/bin`:
+Run this in the terminal to download the **rsk** binary into `~/bin`:
 ```
-mkdir -f ~/bin && wget -q https://github.com/vitiral/rsk/raw/master/target/x86_64-unknown-linux-musl/release/rsk -O ~/bin/rsk && chmod a+x ~/bin/rsk
+mkdir -p ~/bin && wget -q https://github.com/vitiral/rsk/raw/master/target/x86_64-unknown-linux-musl/release/rsk -O ~/bin/rsk && chmod a+x ~/bin/rsk
 ```

 Now add `~/bin` to your `$PATH` in `.bashrc`.
 With a text editor, copy/paste this to the end: